-Sales tax revenues continued to increase in the early half of the fiscal year and showed strong improvement in later months.
-However, due to concern over continued volatility in the economic environment, the City took a conservative approach and projected relatively flat revenues for fiscal year 2018-2019.
+Sales tax revenues continued to decline in the early half of the fiscal year but showed strong improvement in later months.
+Due to concern over continued volatility in the economic environment, the City took a conservative approach and projected relatively flat revenues for fiscal year 2018-2019.
 Projected expenditures were then balanced against those estimates, along with the use of fund balance used to cover certain one-time capital expenditures.

 In April of 2016 the voters of Glenpool approved three tax propositions, increasing Glenpool's total sales tax rate to 9.967%.
 Proposition 3, for the support of new fire and police personnel, became effective July 1, 2016 and added 0.55% to the City's tax rate perpetually.
-The other two propositions became effective January 1, 2017; thus those revenues were not realized until the second half of fiscal year 2017.
+The other two propositions became effective January 1, 2017, thus those revenues were not realized until the second half of fiscal year 2017.
 Proposition 1 added 0.29% to the tax rate for 20 years, and is restricted to fund public infrastructure, equipment, and economic development.
 Proposition 2 added 0.26% to the tax rate for 20 years and is generally restricted to the acquisition of public safety equipment.

-The FY2018-2019 budget includes a 3.0% across the board increase in salaries and wages for all non-represented employees.
+The FY2018-2019 budget includes a 2.0% across the board increase in salaries and wages for all non-represented employees.
 Represented Public Safety employees received varied increases according to the terms of their respective labor agreements.
 Also included in the budget are several major capital improvement projects, many funded by the new sales tax propositions.
 These projects include new equipment for public safety personnel, improvements to streets and water and sewer infrastructure, as well as several routine repair projects throughout the City.

-Several major development projects were completed at the end of FY2018, including the completion of Glenpool's first major medical complex.
-In addition, Glenpool's first major auto dealership completed construction in FY 2018.
-This project was partly supported by the creation of the City's first tax increment financing district.
+Several major development projects were underway at the end of FY2019, including the near completion of Warrior Road Project.
+In addition, the Speedy's lift station project was completed.
 These and other large development projects are expected to contribute to Glenpool's tax base in the year ahead.